Debtors and Creditors Explained: What is a Creditor or Debtor?

 What is a trade debtor?

 Trade debtors are customers and clients for whom you have provided goods or services without yet receiving payment.
+For example, where a client or a customer has received an invoice for goods and services, but this has not yet been paid.
 Reliable customers who pay on agreed timescales do not present a problem, but late payments can create serious problems.
 The larger the debt, the larger the potential problem.

 What are other debtors?